For Better or For Worse: Original characters

-As John and Elly's children grew older, the strip began to focus on neighbours and friends as well, creating an ever-changing roster of characters.
+As John and Elly's children grow older, the strip starts to focus on neighbours and friends as well, creating an ever-changing roster of characters.

-The comic's main characters were initially based upon Johnston's real family, but Johnston has made significant changes.
+The comic's main characters were initially based upon Johnston's real family, but Johnston made significant changes.
 When her children were younger, she asked their permission before depicting events from their lives; and she only once used a "serious" story from their lives, when Michael and Josef photographed an accident before Michael realized he knew the victim.
 Unlike Deanna, the real-life victim did not survive.
-Johnston says that she dealt with the bad news of her own infertility by creating a new child (April Patterson) for the strip.
+Johnston says that she dealt with the bad news of her own infertility by creating a new child (April) for the strip.

 Key storylines

-The fictional suburban town of Milborough is located near Lake Simcoe.
-On the For Better or For Worse website, Milborough is described as being about a 45-minute to one-hour drive from Toronto and resembling Newmarket or Etobicoke, and a location map places the town on Highway 12 near Cannington and Beaverton in the northernmost part of Durham Region.
-The family's house is located on Sharon Park Drive.
+The fictional suburban town of Milborough is near Lake Simcoe.
+On the For Better or For Worse website, Milborough is said to be about a 45-minute to one-hour drive from Toronto and resemble Newmarket or Etobicoke, and a location map places it on Highway 12 near Cannington and Beaverton in the northernmost part of Durham Region.
+The family's house is on Sharon Park Drive.

-Otherwise, the Canadian aspects of the strip's story setting is usually presented subtly in details such as the presence of institutions such as Canada Post and practices like the family buying milk in milk bags, a common packaging in Ontario for that grocery item.
-However, one major exception Johnston indulged in was having Michael take his post-secondary education in the city of London, Ontario, a mid-sized city 300 km west of Toronto.
-Johnston chose that setting considering a native of the province of Ontario could choose that city with its major educational institutions like Fanshawe College and the University of Western Ontario, while its distance would allow Michael to have some length from his parents; yet still be within driving distance for vacations and summer breaks.
-Furthermore, Johnston also intended that story turn as partially a prank, anticipating ignorant readers to assume that Michael was studying in the city of London in Britain and enjoying imagining those people being embarrassed when the regional geography is explained to them.
+Otherwise, the Canadian aspects of the strip's setting are presented subtly in details such as the presence of institutions such as Canada Post and practices such as the family buying milk in milk bags, a common packaging in Ontario.
+One major exception is having Michael take his post-secondary education in London, Ontario, a midsize city 300 km west of Toronto.
+Johnston chose that setting considering a native of Ontario could choose it with its major educational institutions such as Fanshawe College and the University of Western Ontario, while it would allow Michael some distance from his parents yet still be within driving distance for vacations and summer breaks.
+Johnston also intended that story turn partially as a prank, anticipating ignorant readers assuming that Michael was studying in London, England, and enjoying imagining their embarrassment when the regional geography is explained to them.
 Johnston later confessed it had backfired on her and she had been fooled along with her targeted crowd when she got a congratulatory letter from Texas along with an earlier strip showing Michael in a cowboy hat, saying the Lone Star State would be a great place to tend to his education.
 Johnston jokingly remarked she got a taste of her own medicine and realization she did not know all regional geography, due to the other community of the same name.
-For their part, the citizenry of London, Ontario welcomed their city's inclusion in the strip, including an official welcome from the University of Western Ontario when Michael switched to that institution.
+For their part, the citizenry of London, Ontario, welcomed their city's inclusion in the strip, including an official welcome from the University of Western Ontario when Michael switched to that institution.